blockchain-lab/shared_vision_towards_programmable_economy/README.md

 First, we designed and created an operational open source prototype of the core Uber functionality, matching drivers and passengers.
 Our non-profit alternative aims to be more transparent, fair, and open.
 Second, we created a alternative set of rules and principles for the emergence of trust, using only the repeated interactions between strangers.
 Third, we present a blueprint of a public infrastructure and prototypes for each part of this blueprint for the gig economy.
 Our proposed public infrastructure in principle should be able to offer non-profit alternative to current matchmaking platforms (e.g. Uber, TaskRabbit, Amazon, Expedia, Booking, etc.).
 Finally, we hint at how such an infrastructure might be used to realise what has become known as the _programmable economy_.

 Blockchain technology is at the core of our proposed Uber alternative and blueprint for a public gig economy.
 However, Bitcoin and Ethereum are in our opinion unsuitable for this task or others such as land registration.
 We do not consider cybercurrency research in the remainder of this work.
 Our reason is that all current work based on coin creation, proof-of-work or variants thereof lack robust and effective ties to any legal system, or even the real world in general.
 The current generation of cybercurrency-based blockchain technology lacks a durable governance structure.
 Severe disagreements exists within these communities, as various fraction battle for control of ecosystems worth billions.
 The cybercurrency ecosystem is unsuitable for land registration as it occasionally has periods dubbed [civil war](https://www.bloomberg.com/news/articles/2017-07-10/bitcoin-risks-splintering-as-civil-war-enters-critical-month) by the media.
 We also do not consider private or consortium blockchains, as they do not offer any significant advantage versus classical distributed databases.
 We focus on the tamper-proof leaderless database type of solutions.
 The statements and opinions in this paper are based on our decade-long experience of deploying and gradually improving our own ledger, installed by 1.8 million users.
 We deployed a very primitive fully distributed ledger in [August 2007](http://news.bbc.co.uk/2/hi/technology/6971904.stm), pre-dating the launch of Bitcoin.
+In 2017 we mathematically proven that our TrustChain scales linear and surpasses 10k transactions per second [[REF](https://github.com/Tribler/tribler/issues/2457)].

 ### Problem description

 Contracts, transactions, and the records of them are among the defining structures in our economic, legal, and political systems [REF](https://hbr.org/2017/01/the-truth-about-blockchain).
 They protect assets and set organizational boundaries.
-These authentic records create ownership, establish citizenship, and define partnerships between entities.
+These authentic records create ownership, determine citizenship, and define partnerships between entities.
 It establishes a goverance layer in which states, economic actors, and citizens interact.
+They create trust.

-For thousands of years trusted guardians kept authentic ownership records of land and assets.
+For thousands of years trusted guardians kept authentic ownership records of land and assets in general.
 These centralized bureaucracies which govern these records have not changed much, while the world is slowly being filled with self-driving cars, trucks, drones, and barges.
 This difference in innovation speed is creating increasing levels of friction.
+The legal world might be at the beginning of a transition towards full digitization, additional standardization, and further automation.
+Already 22 years ago the book "Law in a Digital World" was published, however deeds of land transfer are rarely pure bits.

 Blockchain enthousiasts claim this technology offers an alternative to any trusted guardian and central bank.
 It offers us another way to organise society, with a high degree of decentralisation.
 The resilience of Bitcoin together with the rising gig economy endorses this claim.
 The breakthrough that made the gig economy possible was the use of reputation systems to build trust between strangers.
 Reputation systems collect and process information about past interactions, to help people evaluate the trustworthiness of others [REF](http://www.emeraldinsight.com/doi/pdfplus/10.1016/S0278-0984%2802%2911030-3).
 However, an individual’s reputation on a platform such as eBay is owned by a profit-driven entity.
 This leads to the following problems for the social good: